 Have you been to Montreal with a toddler?
 What are your favorite things to do?

-If you liked this post check out Things to Do with Baby: Boston and Things To Do With Baby While Mama is on a Business Trip.
+If you liked this post check out Things to Do with Baby: Boston, Tips for Traveling With a Car Seat, and Things To Do With Baby While Mama is on a Business Trip.